 6. Consider Outsourcing

 If you don’t require full-time paralegal assistance, an outsourced virtual paralegal can help you complete non-billable work as needed.
-The skills and requirements are similar to on-staff paralegals, but you can enlist the help of paralegals as your law firm demands.
+The skills and requirements are similar to those of on-staff paralegals, but you can enlist the help of paralegals as your law firm demands.

-Working with a remote paralegal requires secure and efficient processes, however, such as cloud-based legal case management software that allows you to collaborate and communicate with remote teams.
+Working with a remote paralegal requires secure and efficient processes, however, such as using cloud-based legal case management software that allows you to collaborate and communicate with remote teams.

 Hire the Best Paralegal for Your Firm